• Skip to primary navigation

 Canning Plums-Delicious Spiced Plum Recipe

-September 20, 2018 By admin Leave a Comment
+September 20, 2018 by admin Leave a Comment

 We’ve lived here on the farm for 2 years now.
 When we moved here, the plum tree that is here was still young and small.
 We got a few plums the first year, a bit more last year, but this year the tree was “plum” full so I decided to try canning them.
 We will be pruning the tree this year so that hopefully next year it will grow more full and wide instead of tall, and hopefully we’ll get even more plums (unless its an off year because of pruning 🙁